Kaiser Permanente workers have tentative deal after historic strike

 Oakland-based Kaiser confirmed a tentative deal had been reached Friday morning.

-Kaiser employees including nurses, lab technicians, pharmacists and others staged a three-day walkout last week in California, Colorado, Oregon, Virginia, Washington and the nation's capital, with the coalition threatening another strike in November if negotiations failed to yield an agreement.
+The three-day walkout last week by 75,000 nurses, lab technicians, pharmacists and other workers had picket lines up in California, Colorado, Oregon, Virginia, Washington and the nation's capital.
+The coalition had threatened another strike in November if negotiations failed to yield an agreement.

 The dispute involved worker complaints of chronic understaffing, a problem that the managed care giant pinned on an industrywide shortage of workers.